jasonsmithio/serverless-eventing/tutorials/pubsub/README.md

 gcloud iam service-accounts create knative-dataplane
 ```

-Next, we'll give the Service Account the proper permissions to access PubSub and as Editor.
+Next, we'll give the Service Account the proper permissions to access PubSub and as an Editor.

 ```bash
 gcloud projects add-iam-policy-binding $PROJECT_ID \